TheRekman/Region-Extension/README.md

 Context uses for faster command input and result their result depends on external factors.
 Also works with /region
 - $this - take regionname of player current region.
 - $myname - take username of player account.

 Example: /region info $this. return info about player current region.
 ### Config
 - ContextSpecifier, default: "$"
 - ContextAllow, default: true
-- AutoCompleteSameName, default: true // if player define region with existing region name, plugin will automatically change new re
+- AutoCompleteSameName, default: true // if player define region with existing region name, plugin will automatically change new region name with specific format.

 Example: if region name "rname" already exist, define name automatically changes into "rname:1".
 - AutoCompleteSameNameFormat, default: "{0}:{1}" //{0} - region name, {1} - region number
 ### Permissions